 We have seen outstanding results in some of our B2B loyalty programmes:

 To deliver the desired level of results, you need a customer loyalty programme that is part of your culture.
 In B2B, the relationship between your customers and your staff is often very strong and an element of that needs to be retained.
-However, instead of your staff being 'order takers', a B2B loyalty programme should free them up to become more consultative.
+However, instead of your staff being 'order takers', a B2B customer loyalty programme should free them up to become more consultative.
 They can use the data to recommend new products, understand more about the customer and their challenges, and identify solutions.

-Integrating an internal incentive into your customer loyalty programme, which will also motivate and incentivise your staff at the same time as your customers, will have the double benefit of motivating your staff to promote the programme, thus driving the right behaviours from your customers as well as enabling your staff to have the same experience as your customers.
+Integrating an internal b2b incentive programme into your overarching customer loyalty programme, which will also motivate and incentivise your staff at the same time as your customers, will have the double benefit of motivating your staff to promote the programme, thus driving the right behaviours from your customers as well as enabling your staff to have the same experience as your customers.

 You might have all the skills in house to design your own programme, but few businesses do.
 Loyalty is a skill in itself, and you will need to consider everything from the strategy, to the software, to how you are going to fulfil rewards.
 Within the loyalty industry there are numerous solution providers with whom you could partner, including consultancies, software providers and reward agencies.
 Stream Loyalty have created a network of consultants who can create, advise and monitor loyalty strategies for you.
 Depending on the needs of the programme, we can then deploy our LoyaltyStream software to take care of the technology part of the loyalty programme.
 The rewards can be fulfilled via the platform, or new providers can be integrated into the software to ensure that you have the flexibility you need.